synqs/qlue/docs/guides/gen_guide.md

 * The maintainer.py is a python program.
 It might very well crash and then our simulator is no longer executing circuits.
 Although the server is still fine and storing jobs properly but the jobs will be in waiting queue as long as the Spooler is dead.
 As a quick fix to this problem, we do not run the maintainer.py file directly.
 Instead we have a bash script ``keep_running.sh`` which runs the maintainer.py in a loop.
 If python file crashes the bash script will automatically restart it.
 This is a temporary fix for now and will be replaced by a more professional solution using ``cron`` or ``supervisord`` in near future.
 * The spooler is a virtual machine (VM) living in the cloud.
 We need a professional way to deploy the code on the VM.
 This support also will be included in near future where whenever a developer makes a push to the Spooler github repository ``coquma-sim-spooler``, the new files are automatically copied and deployed to the VM.

+All code for the spoolers is in a separate GitHub repository which we will make public later on.

 #### The experiment backend
 A first draft for implementing the experiment backends is highlighted [here][labscript_qc].